adelriosantiago/adelriosantiago-blog/url-shorteners/eng.md

 <hidden>[tweet image with shortened URL]</hidden>

-Using an URL shortener not only makes your links look pretty.
-They are also a great tool to get analytics.
+Using an URL shortener not only makes your links look prettier.
+You can also get some useful insights about your audience.
+It also helps you to understand you Twitter audience better by tracking these properties:

+ - Platform: Is your audience using iOS, Android or Windows?
+ - Browser: Is your content seen on Firefox, Chrome or Opera?
+ - Referrer: On which page was the user?

 <hidden>Despite how easy it is to shorten a link, most of the people don't do it, probably because they don't know how or maybe because they don't know it is a.</hidden>
+<hidden>Add something related to this: https://megalytic.com/blog/dangers-of-shortened-urls-for-analytics</hidden>

 <hidden>
 quick-draft and reminders: